ElmoreV/TaskPlanner_javareact/notes/Thoughts.md

 > ***Definition: a goal has purpose when it is***
 > - Unfinished
-> - Has inherent purpose or a supergoal with purpose.
+> - Has either inherent purpose or at least one supergoal with purpose.

+>***Lemma: if a goal***
+> - ***has no inherent purpose***
+> - ***and is not yet completed or impossible***
->***Lemma: if a goal has no inherent purpose, and if every of its supergoals is finished (either irrelevant, impossible or completed), then it must be finished (either completed, impossible or irrelevant).***
+> - ***and if every of its supergoals is finished (either irrelevant, impossible or completed)***
 >
+> ***then the goal becomes irrelevant.***
+>
 > Proof:
 > Take a goal *g*.
-Assume it is not yet completed or impossible.
-If it doesn't have supergoals, it has no purpose, inherent or otherwise and will be irrelevant.
+It is not yet completed or impossible.
+If it doesn't have supergoals, it has no purpose.
+It also does not have inherent purpose.
+Then it becomes irrelevant.
 >
-> Now assume that the goal has at least one supergoal.
-Assume that it is relevant, possible and not completed.
-Then there should be a higher purpose, the condition can be satisfied, but the condition aren't yet.
-Since it has at least one supertask, it has no inherent purpose.
+> Now assume that the goal *g* has at least one supergoal and is unfinished, but has no inherent purpose.
+Then goal *g* can only have purpose when it has at least one supergoal with a purpose.
+>

+> ***Lemma: Goals that are have no inherent purpose, shouldn't be marked irrelevant.***
+>
+> - there is no other way for a goal to become irrelevant
+> - ???

+Statements:

+- If a goal isn't finished or impossible, and all its supergoals are finished, then the goal becomes irrelevant.
+- If a goal has no supergoals, it can only become irrelevant, if it loses its inherent purpose.

 ### Progression.